Bibliome/alvisnlp/docs/reference/module/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.geniatagger.GeniaTagger.md

 </div>
 Process only sections that satisfy this expression.

-<h3 name="sentenceFilter" class="param">sentenceFilter</h3>
+<h3 id="sentenceFilter" class="param">sentenceFilter</h3>

 <div class="param-level param-level-default-value">Default value: `true`
 </div>
 <div class="param-type">Type: <a href="../converter/fr.inra.maiage.bibliome.alvisnlp.core.corpus.expressions.Expression" class="converter">Expression</a>
 </div>
-Evaluated as a boolean with the sentence annotation as the context element. *GeniaTagger* only process the sentence if the result is true.
+Evaluated as a boolean with the sentence annotation as the context element.*GeniaTagger*only process the sentence if the result is true.
 To filter sentences that are too long for Genia Tagger, use "length < 1024".

-<h3 name="sentenceLayerName" class="param">sentenceLayerName</h3>
+<h3 id="sentenceLayerName" class="param">sentenceLayerName</h3>

 <div class="param-level param-level-default-value">Default value: `sentences`
 </div>